-This broader approach, including both old and new results in the assemblages of South-eastern Europe, has not been essayed since the ‘The Palaeolithic Archaeology of Greece and adjacent areas’ conference, organised by the British School of Athens in 1994, and published five years later (Bailey et al. 1999).
-More than twenty-five years afterwards, and considering the positive momentum displayed by current research in the Balkan Palaeolithic, we believe that an up-to-date synthesis on the early prehistory of South-eastern Europe is timely and essential.
+This broader approach, including both old and new results in the assemblages of South-eastern Europe, has not been essayed since the ‘The Palaeolithic Archaeology of Greece and Adjacent Areas’ conference, organised by the British School of Athens in 1994, and published five years later (Bailey et al. 1999).
+More than 25 years afterwards, and considering the positive momentum displayed by current research in the Balkan Palaeolithic, we believe that an up-to-date synthesis on the early prehistory of South-eastern Europe is timely and essential.
 In short, this book is conceived as combining the latest, cutting-edge discoveries and data with pre-existing knowledge, to offer an integrated up-to-date vision of Balkan Palaeolithic archaeology.

 Furthermore, the scope of this volume is even more ambitious.
 By disseminating the relevance and interest of this area for European archaeology to an international audience, we aim to boost public interest in the Palaeolithic research of South-eastern Europe, both in the countries involved and elsewhere.
 Raising awareness of this importance among the local populations will result in a higher appreciation of their own cultural heritage, an efficient preventive measure against voluntary and unconscious destruction of archaeological sites.
 Moreover, this could serve to encourage local administrations to increase the investigation of those sites, assuring their more effective protection.
 This is an issue for which much still remains to be done.